Kernocal/audio-mixer-extension/README.md

 Audio Mixer is a browser extension that currently works on Chrome and Edge.
 It allows you to apply audio presets to any website playing audio such as Youtube, Soundcloud, Spotify.

-The presets were built around Nightcore but have expanded to includes others such as
+The presets were built around Nightcore but have expanded to includes others such as:

 1. (slowed + reverb)
 2. osu based Nightcore